aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-ApplyOutlineBorder.cpp" >}}

-The following code example demonstrates how to build a table with all borders enabled (grid).
+The following code example shows how to build a table with all borders enabled (grid).
 You can download the template file of this example from here

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-ApplyFormatting-BuildTableWithBordersEnabled.cpp" >}}